huxingyi/dust3d/docs/interface/parts_panel.rst

 Toggle the part's edit lock.
 Locked part would still be visible on canvas, but can not been checked or edited.

+* Color Picker

+Choose the part's color.
+If there isn't color choosen, the Rendered Model will be show as the default color.
+The color choosen here will exported as a material color in the result output.

 Rendered Part Preview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Shows the rendered image of the whole part's generated mesh.